Barrios' War of Reunification: Mexican involvement

 Barrios began mobilizing the Guatemalan Army on 10 March and began moving his soldiers to the Salvadoran border on 23 March.
 He threatened military force and thought that the threat of military action would make El Salvador submit, however, Salvadoran President Rafael Zaldívar began preparing his own army to defend against Barrios' invasion force.

 El Salvador called for assistance from Mexico to distract the Guatemalans while they prepared their army.
 President Porfirio Díaz mobilized an army of 15,000 soldiers along the Guatemalan border, and in response, Barrios had 1,500 soldiers stationed on the border under the command of Manuel Barillas to defend from a Mexican invasion.
 The Guatemalans attempted to negotiate with the Mexicans through the United States' ambassador to Guatemala, Antonio Batres Jáuregui.
 The negotiations succeeded and Díaz demobilized his soldiers, stating that the measures were for self-defense purposes.

 Invasion of El Salvador

 On 31 March, Barrios marched his soldiers into Salvadoran territory and the first target to capture was the town of Chalchuapa.
-The Salvadorans defended the town with a garrison of 5,000 soldiers under the command of Adán Mora.
+The Salvadorans defended the town with a garrison of 5,000 soldiers under the command of Divisional General Adán Mora.
 The Guatemalans waged a battle from 1 to 2 April but the defensive forces stood their ground.
 Barrios was killed during the battle with reports claiming he was either shot in the heart by a Salvadoran soldier and fell off his horse or that he was shot in the back by a Guatemalan soldier who accidentally shot him.

 After Barrios was killed, one of his military officers, Felipe Cruz, took command of the army.
 He attempted to keep waging battle, but due to falling morale, he had his forces retreat.